lucidsoftware/pekko-thread-context/README.md

 ## SpanManager support

-`ManagedSpan`s can be propogated in local actor systems with `SpanManagerExecutorConfigurator`.
+`ManagedSpan`s can be propogated in local actor systems with `DefaultSpanManagerExecutorConfigurator`.

-Replace
+In configuration, replace

 ```hocon
 actor {